JereKuusela/valheim-infinity_hammer/blueprints.md

   - Install [Structure Tweaks](https://valheim.thunderstore.io/package/JereKuusela/Structure_Tweaks/) for all clients to unlock scaling for all objects.
 - `snap=object`: If given, this object is placed at the each snap point.
   - This can be used to modify the snap points.
+- `smooth=height,paint`: If given, overrides how gradually the blueprint's terrain height and/or paint snapshots are applied (0.0-1.0, 0 = exact, 1 = fully gradual).
+  - Either value can be left empty to keep the configured default, for example `smooth=,0.5` only overrides paint.
+  - Has no effect if the blueprint doesn't contain a terrain height/paint snapshot.

 If the blueprint has no snap points, some are automatically generated.

+The `hammer_restore [file name]` command selects the blueprint at its originally saved position and rotation instead of the current placement ghost location.
+It supports the same `center`, `data`, `scale`, `snap` and `smooth` parameters as `hammer_blueprint`.

 ## Creating blueprints